The Prepared Buyer

 -

-I recommend using Homes.com for your home search, where you can identify me as your agent and easily share favorites and questions.
-You can also use the Homes.com app or let me set up a custom MLS search that delivers new listings automatically as soon as they go live.
+I can also set up a custom MLS search that delivers new matching listings automatically as soon as they go live.

 Submit your criteria for a custom MLS search.